-Known as "The King Eddy," The Omni King Edward Hotel is a luxury historic hotel in Toronto, Canada offering 301 newly-refurbished accommodations, grand meeting and event venues, and convenient amenities and services.
+Known as "The King Eddy," Omnni King Edward is a luxury historic hotel in Toronto, Canada offering 301 newly-refurbished accommodations, grand meeting and event venues, and convenient amenities and services.
 For over a century, the hotel has served fine dining and impeccable hospitality to local and visiting luminaries.

 Fairmont Le Manoir Richelieu

 Fairmont Le Manoir Richelieu overlooks the picturesque St Lawrence River on top of Point-au-Pic, an area known for its hospitality and inspiring landscapes.
 It was built to accommodate growing tourism in the area due to the great salmon fishing that was discovered in the mid-1700s.